openpmix/prrte/src/tools/prte/prte.1.md

 There may be other options listed with `prte --help`.

+## Items from `prun` that may need to be added here (JJH RETURN HERE)

+`-max-vm-size, --max-vm-size <size>`

+:   Number of processes to run.

+`-novm, --novm`

+:   Execute without creating an allocation-spanning virtual machine
+    (only start daemons on nodes hosting application procs).

 # DESCRIPTION

 `prte` starts a Distributed Virtual Machine (DVM) by launching a